'It is important we move on': Shrewsbury Shirehall demolition plan revealed by Shropshire Council

-'It is important we move on' - Cash-strapped council confirm plans to demolish Shrewsbury Shirehall
+'It is important we move on': Cash-strapped council confirms plans to demolish Shrewsbury Shirehall

 Shropshire Council has confirmed it plans to demolish Shrewsbury's Shirehall.